 - Objectives of macro-prudential oversight.
-The ESRB shall be responsible for macroprudential oversight of the financial system within the Union in order to contribute to the prevention or mitigation of systemic risks to financial stability in the EU...
+The ESRB shall be responsible for macro-prudential oversight of the financial system within the Union in order to contribute to the prevention or mitigation of systemic risks to financial stability in the EU...
 (ESRB legislation) - Systemic risk.
 The risk of disruption in the financial system with the potential to have serious negative consequences for the internal market and the real economy (ESRB legislation) - Financial stability.
 A condition in which the financial system is capable of withstanding shocks and the unravelling of financial imbalances.
 This mitigates the likelihood of disruptions in the financial intermediation process that are severe enough to significantly impair the allocation of savings to profitable investment opportunities (Financial Stability Review of the ECB). - Financial system: In general terms, the financial system includes all financial institutions (e.g. banks and insurance companies), markets, products and market infrastructure (e.g. payment systems, central securities depositories and central counterparties).

 The two pillars of the new supervisory architecture should not be seen in isolation; in fact, they operate in close interaction.
 Macro-prudential oversight is not really meaningful unless it can somehow have an effect on supervision at the micro level, while micro-prudential supervision cannot effectively safeguard financial stability without taking into account developments at the macro level.
 Close interaction is ensured by cross-membership among the four bodies.
 In addition, several institutions that are members of the ESRB also participate in one or more ESAs.
 At the operational level, arrangements are in place to ensure the necessary information flow and coordination between the two pillars.
-For example, in order to carry out its risk monitoring and risk assessment, the ESRB needs to have access to certain data or information only available to the ESRB's macro-prudential view of the entire system and in particular the ESRB's warnings and recommendations.
+For example, in order to carry out its risk monitoring and risk assessment, the ESRB needs to have access to certain data or information only available to the ESAs.
+Also, in carrying out their micro-prudential tasks, the ESAs need to take into account the ESRB's macro-prudential view of the entire system and in particular the ESRB's warnings and recommendations.

+Issue No: 1

+February 2012

-Macro-prudential Commentaries Issue No: 1 February 2012 The ESRB at work - its role, organisation and functioning
+The ESRB at work - its role,

+organisation and functioning